That1M8Head/QVSED/README.md

 The Action Deck contains editing commands, the Text Area is where the text content goes, and the Echo Area is where messages will be printed.

+There's also the File Picker, for whenever QVSED prompts you to open or save a file.
+It provides a simple text entry and a button to open your system's file picker.

 ## Keyboard Shortcuts

 QVSED contains a mix of bindings from the original ASMED, Vim-style bindings and Emacs-style bindings.